vishusandy/ProEquip/README.md

 # Pro Equip

 A feature-rich equipment menu and equipment manager plugin for Counter-Strike Source and Sourcemod.
-Currently does not support CSGO.
+Currently does not support CSGO (if you would like to help make it support CSGO let me know).

 ## Description